fortyoneplustwo/notestamp/README.md

 Clicking a stamp does nothing at the moment.
 We need to opt into that behavior as well.

 When a stamp is clicked, the app will call `setState()`, a function exposed from within our module.
-If this function does not exposed, then nothing happens.
+If this function is not exposed, then nothing happens.

 ##### `setState(value: any) => void`